larcjs/larc/docs/processes/RECOMMENDED-CONSOLIDATION.md

 ```

 **Rationale:**
-- Types published as patch releases from core/components
+- Types published as patch releases from core
 - Examples live in README or GitHub Pages
 - Docs on website only